 The Spanish language is a Romance language that originated in the Castille region of Spain.
 That is why it is also known as (especially in Latin America) as Castilian.

-Since it is developed on the Iberian Peninsula.
-Spanish is also referred as Iberian Romance language like Galician, Portuguese, Catalan, etc. Like many other Romantic languages such as French, Italian, Portuguese, Romanian, etc.
+Since it is developed on the Iberian Peninsula, Spanish is also referred to as Iberian Romance language like Galician, Portuguese, Catalan, etc. Like many other Romantic languages such as French, Italian, Portuguese, Romanian, etc.

 The Spanish language has its roots in Latin, which was brought to the Iberian peninsula after the Roman conquest in the 3rd-2nd centuries BC.
 In the 13th century, King Alfonso made that dialect (Castilian) the official language of government administration.

 Even though Castilian became the primary language of the area now known as Spain, other Latin languages such as Galician, Catalan, Basque, etc. remain relevant in this region and continue to be used in large numbers today.

 After the fall of the Roman empire, there has been no empire based in Europe which extends outside the continent.